Greater mindful eating practice is associated with better reversal learning

 : DOI | ARK

-Mindfulness-based interventions are thought to reduce compulsive behavior such as overeating by promoting behavioral flexibility.
-Here we aimed to provide support for mindfulness-mediated improvements in reversal learning, a direct measure of behavioral flexibility.
+Description: Mindfulness-based interventions are thought to reduce compulsive behavior such as overeating by promoting behavioral flexibility.
+Here the main aim was to provide support for mindfulness-mediated improvements in reversal learning, a direct measure of behavioral flexibility.
 We investigated whether an 8-week mindful eating intervention improved outcome-based reversal learning relative to an educational cooking (i.e., active control) intervention in a non-clinical population.
-Sixty-five healthy subjects with a wide BMI range (19–35 kg/m2), who were motivated to change their eating habits, performed a deterministic reversal learning task that enabled the investigation of reward- and punishment-based reversal learning at baseline and following the intervention.
+Sixty-five healthy participants with a wide BMI range (19–35 kg/m2), who were motivated to change their eating habits, performed a deterministic reversal learning task that enabled the investigation of reward- and punishment-based reversal learning at baseline and following the intervention.
 No group differences in reversal learning were observed.
-However, we found that time invested in the mindful eating, but not the educational cooking intervention correlated positively with changes in reversal learning, in a manner independent of outcome valence.
-Our findings suggest that greater amount of mindfulness practice can lead to increased behavioral flexibility, which, in turn, might help overcome compulsive eating in clinical populations.
+However, time invested in the mindful eating, but not the educational cooking intervention correlated positively with changes in reversal learning, in a manner independent of outcome valence.
+These findings suggest that greater amount of mindfulness practice can lead to increased behavioral flexibility, which, in turn, might help overcome compulsive eating in clinical populations.